emqx/MQTTX/docs/manual.md

 5. MQTT 5.0

    In the advanced configuration, you can select the protocol version of MQTT, including MQTT v3.1.1 and MQTT v5.0, and the default is v3.1.1.
-If you choose v5.0, you can also configure `Session Expiry Interval`, `Receive Maximum` (optional).
+If you choose v5.0, you can also configure `Session Expiry Interval`, `Receive Maximum` and `Topic Alias Maximu` (optional).

 ![mqttx-v5](../assets/mqttx-v5.png)